PlumCantaloupe/circlesxr/README.md

 <br/>

-In navigating within the 3D spaces of Circles all interactions are single-click to explore how we make controls symmetric across all three platforms (Desktop, Mobile, and HMD) similarly understandable.
-This may change as our user studies and feedback suggest that more significant differences between the three platforms.
-As this is a learning framework meant for use within classrooms and museums it is is important that advanced functionality is hidden by default (i.e., joystick movement in VR so we don't get unexpected users nauseous) and that the interactions are [simple and intuitive](http://universaldesign.ie/What-is-Universal-Design/The-7-Principles/#p3) for new users.
-We are also inspired by reducing interactions to a form that could be controlled by [a single user input](https://blog.prototypr.io/accessible-locomotion-and-interaction-in-webxr-e4d87c512e51) for more extreme but important use-cases.
+In navigating within the 3D spaces of Circles all interactions aim to be single-click to explore how to make controls symmetric across all three supported platforms (Desktop, Mobile, and HMD) similarly understandable.
+This may change as our user studies and user feedback propose more significant differences between the three platforms.
+As this is a learning framework meant for use within classrooms and museums it is is important that advanced functionality is hidden by default (i.e., hiding joystick movement in HMD VR so that unexpected users do not get [motion sickness](https://en.wikipedia.org/wiki/Virtual_reality_sickness)) and that the interactions are [simple and intuitive](http://universaldesign.ie/What-is-Universal-Design/The-7-Principles/#p3).
+We are also inspired by reducing interactions to a form that could be controlled by [a single user input](https://blog.prototypr.io/accessible-locomotion-and-interaction-in-webxr-e4d87c512e51) for more extreme but significant use-cases.

 ### Controls
 - **Desktop/Laptop**